rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 * (1) one or more open sections can be forced subsections of their ancestors (e.g. when entering `n4`, `s3` is a forced subsection of `s1` and `s0`).
-* (2) one way or another, each section must be closed explicitly (the definition of section states), in an orderly bottom-up fashion (close subsections first).
+* (2) one way or another, each section must be closed explicitly (see the definition of section states), in an orderly bottom-up fashion (close subsections first).

 **TODO**
 However, from a practical perspective (i.e. depending on the exact environment